kunchakurisaiteja9/portfolio/README.md

 Professional Summary

 I'm a passionate software engineer dedicated to crafting innovative solutions and embracing challenges with a positive attitude.
 Beyond coding, I find joy in exploring new cuisines, hiking trails, and capturing moments through photography.
 I am a Java developer with six years of experience in full-stack development.
-He specializes in backend programming, Spring Boot, and Java, contributing to successful e-commerce platforms and system migrations.
+I specialize in backend programming, Spring Boot, and Java, contributing to successful e-commerce platforms and system migrations.

 Let's Connect!